MicrosoftDocs/sdk-api/sdk-api-src/content/dwrite_3/nf-dwrite_3-idwritefontcollection2-getmatchingfonts.md

 Type: **[DWRITE_FONT_AXIS_VALUE](/windows/win32/api/dwrite_3/ns-dwrite_3-dwrite_font_axis_value) const \***

-An pointer to an array containing a list of font axis values.
+A pointer to an array containing a list of font axis values.
 The array should be the size (the number of elements) indicated by the *fontAxisValueCount* argument.

 ### -param fontAxisValueCount